 It was a great joy to visit Steven’s studio to view the variety of landscapes in his finished work.
 There were bowls with sky images, wind images, and the moon viewed through streaked branches.
 The inside of one bowl had the feeling of looking up under a weeping beech tree.
 Pieces had very tactile satin and rough finishes in great variety.
 Some had bits of feldspar creating tiny light bumps on the surface.
 Colors were all ranges of gray and blue greens, browns, blues, creams and others with gradations and mixtures.
 Nothing was jarring or artificial.
 Some bowls had feet with bumps and fissures in the glaze which gave a very ancient feeling.

 Both tea bowls and Japanese gardens use human perception and distillation to create highly refined art forms using natural materials.
 Both accept and joyfully use qualities that are not entirely under human control.
-Seven Murphy writes, “My teacher, Keiichiroh Satoh of Nagano, Japan once said, ‘You and the clay have to agree on what it will become.
+Steven Murphy writes, “My teacher, Keiichiroh Satoh of Nagano, Japan once said, ‘You and the clay have to agree on what it will become.
 Forcing it only makes pottery with no inner beauty.’”
 In the same way, a deep understanding of the site is required to create a beautiful garden.

 If I had to spend some time in an ugly part of a city doing stressful things and could not visit a Japanese garden or beautiful natural landscape, drinking tea from a lovely bowl would be my choice of compensation.